Things I am doing in preparation for my move from a house to an apartment in a retirement community.

 Salemtowne, a CCRC in Winston-Salem, NC is expanding.

-New villas, due to open in mid-to-late 2018, will have open-concept floor plans with light coming in from two or three sides, large patios or balconies, covered parking, and shorter hallways to access your home from parking.
+New villas, due to open in mid-to-late 2018, will have open-concept floor plans with light coming in from two or three sides, large patios or balconies, and underground parking.

-Once the new healthcare community is open, the existing Phillips Healthcare Center will be renovated into a 46-bed assisted living community, opening in mid-2018.
+Once the new healthcare community is open, the existing Phillips Healthcare Center will be demolished to prepare for future resident housing.